mainsail-crew/mainsail/docs/installation.md

 `Moonraker: server connection detected`

 ### Configure Moonraker
-All other configuration is sent to the server via Klippy, thus it is done in printer.cfg.
 A basic configuration that authorizes clients on a range from 192.168.1.1 - 192.168.1.254 is as follows.

 Create the configfile with `nano ~/moonraker.conf` and add the following lines: